PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/EggAutonomous.md

 ### Setup of Settings

+1. Screen size: Must be 100% within the Switch settings
+2. Video Resolution: 1080p or higher in program settings
-1. Text Speed: Fast
+3. Text Speed: Fast
-2. The "Send to Boxes" option must be set to "Automatic".
+4. The "Send to Boxes" option must be set to "Automatic".
-3. Nicknaming: Off
+5. Nicknaming: Off
-4. The menu cursor is over the Pokémon option.
+6. The menu cursor is over the Pokémon option.
-5. The parents are already deposited at the daycare center.
+7. The parents are already deposited at the daycare center.

 **Strongly Recommended:**
 - Masuda Method: The Pokémon in the daycare are of different languages.